Active New Zealand

-Throughout New Zealand are a multitude of options for exploring the nation’s coast, rivers and lakes.
-A visit to Auckland, for instance, is hardly complete without taking to the water to see the Hauraki Gulf Islands.
+Throughout New Zealand there are a multitude of options for exploring the nation’s coast, rivers and lakes.
+A visit to Auckland, for instance, is hardly complete without taking to the water to see the Hauraki Gulf islands.
 From downtown Auckland, ferries run regularly to lovely Waiheke Island, with its vineyards, galleries and beaches, and boat transfers are also readily available for day trips to Rangitoto, Kawau and Tiritiri Matangi.
 A quick ferry trip across the harbour to the North Shore suburb of Devonport makes a very budget-friendly boat trip and a great way to see the lights of New Zealand’s largest city at dusk.
-Dinner cruises, whale- or dolphin-watching expeditions are other options for getting out on the water in Auckland.
+Dinner cruises and whale- or dolphin-watching expeditions are other options for getting out on the water in Auckland.

 Elsewhere in New Zealand, the Bay of Islands is a hugely popular boating region.
 Again, ferry transfers from Paihia to Russell offer great-value cruising, but island tours, high-speed trips to the “Hole in the Rock”, dinner cruises, fishing charters, swimming with dolphins and adventures paddling traditional Maori waka are all possibilities.
 Marlborough is a popular boating region, as are Bay of Plenty and The Coromandel, and the lakes of Taupo, Rotorua, Wanaka and Queenstown are dotted with pleasure boats in summer.
 Any visit to Fiordland should include a cruise on the famous fiords, whether it’s a short sightseeing trip, eco-tour or overnight cruise.